akshayariya/Cars-Data-Analysis-Dashboard/README.md

 The dashboard includes interactive slicers for year, make, model, body style, price range, fuel type, transmission, and drivetrain to allow dynamic filtering of data.

 ## Notes
-Ensure that you have Power BI Desktop installed to view and int
+Ensure that you have Power BI Desktop installed to view and interact with the .pbix file.